greemzlee/saxonTransaction/README.md

 <https://www.xbrl.org/taxonomy/int/fr/ias/ci/pfs/2002-11-15/Novartis-2002-11-15.xsd>

 # Пункт 3.
-Please find information about ETL and explain in your words where and how you would use it.
+Information about ETL.

 ETL (Extract, Transform and Load) is a process in data warehousing responsible for pulling data out of the source systems and placing it into a data warehouse.
 The problem, due to which the need to use ETL solutions was born in principle, is the business need to get reliable reporting from the mess that is created in the data of any ERP-system.